Gift Acceptance Policy

 - Charitable bequests will be recorded at face value for donors who are at least 65 years old on the date of commitment.

-Charitable gift annuities - $10,000 minimum.
-A charitable gift annuity is a contract between the Foundation and the donor (not a trust agreement), whereby the donor makes an initial payment of cash or marketable securities to the Foundation and the Foundation agrees to pay the donor a fixed rate annuity for the rest of his/her lifetime.
+A charitable gift annuity is a contract between the Foundation and the donor (not a trust agreement) whereby the donor makes an initial payment of cash or marketable securities to the Foundation and the Foundation agrees to pay the donor a fixed rate annuity for the rest of their lifetime or for a term of years.
+The minimum for a charitable gift annuity is $10,000.

 - A charitable gift annuity shall have no more than two income beneficiaries.
 The youngest of the beneficiaries must be at least 55 years of age.